muktihari/fit/docs/usage.md

 ## Decoding

-NOTE: Decoder already implements efficient io.Reader buffering, so there's no need to wrap io.Reader (such as *os.File) using *bufio.Reader for optimal performance.
+NOTE: Decoder already implements efficient io.Reader buffering, so there's no need to wrap io.Reader (such as *os.File) using *bufio.Reader.
+Doing so will only reduce performance.

 ### Decode RAW Protocol Messages